-Ownership Structure Jamal Pipe ownership structure comprises shareholding by two individuals of Ahmed Family.
+Ownership Structure JPI ownership structure comprises shareholding by two individuals of Ahmed Family.
 JPI ownership structure is vested in two brothers.
 Equal stake of 50% is owned by each i.e., Mr. Mian Farooq Ahmed and Mr. Mian Shakeel Ahmed.

-Stability The Company's ownership structure is vested in two family members.
-Both Mr. Farooq and Mr. Shakeel have 33% stake in Jamal PVC Pipes in Jamal Seamless Pipes, respectively, which bodes well for the stability in the structure.
+Stability The group has three companies under its umbrella including Jamal PVC Pipes, Jamal Seamless Pipes and Jamal Pipe industries.
+The structure is vested in two family members.
+Both Mr. Farooq and Mr. Shakeel have 33% stake in Jamal PVC Pipes and Jamal Seamless Pipes, respectively, which bodes well for the stability in the structure.

-Business Acumen Late Mr. Jamal (the founding member) along with his two sons Mian Farooq Ahmed and Mian Shakeel Ahmed initiated the business after running a trading business in steel.
+Business Acumen Late Mr. Jamal (the founding member) along with his two sons Mian Farooq Ahmed and Mian Shakeel Ahmed initiated the business after running trading business in steel.
 The sponsors - Mian brothers carry experience of successfully managing steel pipe business.
 The willingness towards the business is evident from the steadfast approach used by the management.
 Hence, sponsor's business acumen is considered strong.